juanjosegarciaripoll/emacs-build/README.md

   - `pdf-tools-xxxx.zip` and others are the Zip files for the extensions.
 They can be unpacked inside an Emacs installation, but may assume that 'deps' have also been unpacked.

+Regarding the extensions to Emacs:

+- Extensions can be built separately from Emacs.
+- If `c:\emacs` is where you unpacked the full installation, some extensions will reside in `c:\emacs\bin` (e.g. pdftools) and some others in `c:\emacs\usr\bin` (e.g. mu and mbsync).
+- Even though elisp files are provided, it is highly recommended that you install pdf-tools and mu4e from Melpa or other repositories, to properly take care of dependencies from other elisp libraries.

 ## TO-DO